tlawrie/community/teps/0086-changing-the-way-result-parameters-are-stored.md

 behavior or add a feature that may replace and deprecate a current one.
 -->

-TBD.
+Backwards compatability with the default option using ConfigMaps (or CRD) and the ability to resolve the value.

 Potentially feature flag depending on the object used and security role changes.

 ## Implementation Pull request(s)